#PoetsforPuertoRico : Kweli Edition

 I am not sure how we learned to confront oppression this way.
 Perhaps it is part of our inheritance from the Taínos, who were known as the most peace-loving of all tribes in the Caribbean.
 Maybe it is because the island has this almost mysterious way of making you feel beautiful.
 I think I’ll probably never know how we are able to maintain our felicity even when a boot is on our neck.
 But I have seen it again and again: Puerto Ricans rebel and rebuild with joy.

 For evidence of this, look no further than #PoetsforPuertoRico.
-Very soon after Hurricane Maria struck, Boricua poets from the mainland took to organizing poetry readings to raise funds for relief efforts.
-Initiated by Willie Perdomo and Noel Quiñones, #PoetsforPuertoRico has already held two fundraising events, at the Poet’s House in Manhattan and at The Bronx Museum.
-A third #PoetsforPuertoRico reading was organized by Ana Portnoy Brimmer and Dimitri Reyes and held on September 29th at The Newark Public Library.
+Very soon after Hurricane Maria struck, stateside Boricua poets took to organizing poetry readings to raise funds for relief efforts.
+Founded by Willie Perdomo and then co-organized with Denice Frohman and Noel Quiñones, #PoetsforPuertoRico has already held nine fundraising events across the country including New York City, Chicago, and Philadelphia.
+The most recent #PoetsforPuertoRico reading was organized by Ana Portnoy Brimmer and Dimitri Reyes on September 29th at The Newark Public Library.
 In addition to poetry performances, these events have music, refreshments, and book sales, with all proceeds going directly to organizations doing relief work on the island.
 On full display at these readings is this distinctly Boricua blend of resistance with joy.
 The events raise money and awareness, but they also raise hope and offer light.
 I guess what I’ve been trying to say here is that for Puerto Ricans, joy IS resistance.

 It is in this spirit that Kweli presents this feature of poets from the Puerto Rican diaspora.
 The poets included all prove to be adept at brandishing a picket sign with one hand while drumming a guaracha rhythm con la otra.
 The poets hope you enjoy reading their work, but they also hope that you will lend your support by attending these fundraisers, by donating, and by committing your own revolutionary acts of joy.